CogSP/Yolov8-Car-Detection/README.md

 ## Metrics for Evaluation

-We quantitavely test the model using two metrics:
+We quantitavely test the model using IoU for each bounding box come metric:
-- Average Precision
-- IoU for each bounding box.

 The average precision is not so relevant in our case, since we have only one class to predict and generally 1 or few bounding boxes

 ### Intersection over Union